 Thursday School may be given as a means of correcting unacceptable behavior.
-Thursday School will be held in the high school from 2:45 p.m. until 5:45 p.m.
+Thursday School will be held in the high school from 2:30 pm until 5:30 pm.
+2:45 p.m. until 5:45 p.m.
 You must bring educational materials and work during these hours.
 Model behavior is expected during Thursday School and if not exhibited, the day will be forfeited and further discipline may occur.
 Medical documentation from a physician or death of relative are the only excused absences from Thursday School.
-If there are extenuating circumstances, the detention may be reassigned one time.
-If the detention is missed a second-time further discipline may be assigned.
+If there are extenuating circumstances, the Thursday School may be reassigned one time if communication is done before missing the Thursday School.